alvifa604/Ash/README.md

 ## Types

+- Any: Any type of value
+    - Default: 0.
 - Integer: number with no decimal.
+    - Default: 0.
 - Double: number with decimal.
+    - Default: 0.0.
 - Boolean: true or false.
+    - Default: false.

 ## Operators